lhansford/lukehansford.me/contents/articles/ephemera-2018-29/index.md

 ### [The Line 6 DL4 Is Quietly the Most Important Guitar Pedal of the Last 20 Years](https://pitchfork.com/thepitch/the-line-6-dl4-is-quietly-the-most-important-guitar-pedal-of-the-last-20-years/)

 A really interesting article on a guitar pedal I always dismissed as plastic trash.
 For some reason Line6 products have always put me off, but apparently a lot of my favourite artists knew better.
-Battles have use over a dozen of them!
+Battles have used over a dozen of them!

 ### [On being an Engineering Manager](http://codeplease.io/2018/01/15/on-being-an-engineering-manager/)